Layout-Parser/layout-parser/installation.md

 ## Install Python

-Layout Parser is a Python package that requires Python >= 3.6.
+LayoutParser is a Python package that requires Python >= 3.6.
 If you do not have Python installed on your computer, you might want to turn to [the official instruction](https://www.python.org/downloads/) to download and install the appropriate version of Python.

 ## Install the LayoutParser library

 After several major updates, LayoutParser provides various functionalities and deep learning models from different backends.
 However, you might only need a fraction of the functions, and it would be redundant for you to install all the dependencies when they are not required.
-Therefore, we also design highly customizable ways for installing the LayoutParser library:
+Therefore, we design highly customizable ways for installing the LayoutParser library:

 | Command | Description |